-Decommissioning obligations assumed as part of the 2019 acquisition in Note 4(a) were initially measured at fair value using a credit adjusted risk free rate of 13 per cent for a total of \$0.8 million.
+Decommissioning obligations assumed as part of the 2019 acquisition in Note 4(b) were initially measured at fair value using a credit adjusted risk free rate of 13 per cent for a total of \$0.8 million.
 The reduction to a risk-free rate of 1.9% at the end of the first quarter resulted in an increase in the obligation of \$4.8 million which is a component of the change in estimates in the above table.

-For 2019, the lower discount rate and inflation rate at December 31, 2019 than the prior year end of December 31, 2018 resulted in a reduction in decommissioning obligations of \$4.6 million, almost completely offsetting the change in estimate of \$4.8 million related to the 2019 acquisition in Note 4(a) for a total change in estimate of \$0.2 million in the year.
+In the prior year, the lower discount rate and inflation rate at December 31, 2019 resulted in a reduction in decommissioning obligations of \$4.6 million, almost completely offsetting the change in estimate of \$4.8 million related to the 2019 acquisition in Note 4(b) for a total change in estimate of \$0.2 million in the year.